adriens/json_hall_of_shame/README.md

 # json_hall_of_shame

-A collection of awfully formated json files
+A collection of awfully formated json files to impros our lint skills on them 💪